coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Notes:** This ability works across planar boundaries and penetrates any barrier except a divine shield.
-However, the subject must be in a location the deity can sense, either within the deity's sense range or in a location the deity can perceive through its remote sensing ability.
+However, the subject must be in a location the deity can sense, either within the deity’s sense range or in a location the deity can perceive through its remote sensing ability.
 If the deity cannot see the subject, the deity must unambiguously identify the subject in some fashion.
 If the deity chooses to kill a